alegomes/netstatistics/README.md

 # ToDo

-*Avoid two running instances
+* Avoid two running instances
-*Success message when sudo session is active
+* Success message when sudo session is active
+* Ater starting, directions to the log

 # Licensing